swc-project/swc/crates/swc_babel_compat/tests/README.md

 This happens a lot with `None` and `Some(false)`.
 You'll probably want to add a normalizer function to the Normalizer visitor in `src/normalize/mod.rs`.

 ## Other random utlities

-- `swcgen.js`: Prints the swc AST as JSON.
+-   `swcgen.js`: Prints the SWC AST as JSON.
-- `compare.sh`: prints the Babel and swc ASTs side-by-side.
+-   `compare.sh`: prints the Babel and SWC ASTs side-by-side.